Skip to main content

 343

-After the plaintiff-appellant, a theater professional who was openly homosexual, complained that a coworker had threatened him based on his sexual orientation and a union hiring hall of which the plaintiff was a member refused to provide him with work.
-Gilbert sued his union and a collection of various employers, alleging, among other claims, discrimination under Title VII of the Civil Rights Act.
-The district court granted the defendants’ motion to dismiss, holding that Title VII does not prohibit discrimination based on sexual orientation.
+The plaintiff-appellant was a theater professional who was openly gay.
+After complaining that a coworker had threatened him based on his sexual orientation, a union hiring hall of which he was a member refused to provide him with work.
+Gilbert sued his union and various employers, alleging, among other claims, discrimination under Title VII of the Civil Rights Act.

 Subscribe to United States Court of Appeals for the Sixth Circuit